Cirque Peak & Helen Lake

 A fantastic viewpoint for the Bow Lake region

 Cirque Peak is an excellent destination for those seeking to ease their way from alpine hiking into scrambling.
-Mostly a hike, with only a minor rockband to surmount at the very summit, Cirque Peak is an easy scramble which is optimally positioned along the Icefields Parkway to provide great views in all directions.
+Mostly a hike, with only a minor rock band to surmount at the very summit, Cirque Peak is an easy scramble which is optimally positioned along the Icefields Parkway to provide great views in all directions.

-From its near-3,000m summit, one is treated to views of multiple lakes including Bow Lake, Helen Lake and Katherine Lake, the white expanse of the marvelous Wapta Icefields, and hundreds of peaks, including the likes of Mt.
+From its near-3,000m summit, one is treated to views of multiple lakes including Bow Lake, Helen Lake and Katherine Lake, the white expanse of the marvellous Wapta Icefields, and hundreds of peaks, including the likes of Mt.
 Chephren, Dolomite Peak, Mt.
 Hector, and the entire Lake Louise Group.
-If that weren't enough, the colourful and highly textured plateau of Dolomite Pass at Cirque's feet can just as easily steal the show.
+If that weren't enough, the colourful and highly textured plateau of Dolomite Pass at Cirque's feet could just as easily steal the show.
 This is definitely a trip you'll want to save for a good weather day.

 Cirque Peak can be reached from the Helen Lake Trail, which you'll find a signed parking lot for on the east side of the Icefields Parkway (Hwy 93), right next to Bow Lake, and roughly 30km northwest of Lake Louise.
 The first 3.5km of the trail is fairly uneventful as you follow a forest trail southeast around an outlying ridge.
 You'll know that you're nearing the end of this section once you've passed a recovering forest fire area and then broke through the trees to open slopes that provide the first decent views of Bow Peak and Crowfoot Pass to the south.